hamishivi/hf-recipes/t5/readme.md

 Behind the scenes this is just a slight modification of the `Seq2SeqTrainer` and will accept all the [training arguments the huggingface trainers do](https://huggingface.co/docs/transformers/main_classes/trainer).

 Distributed evaluation isn't guaranteed to work, but training should work fine.

+There are some rough edges and bugs, I may or may not work these out.